pixa-pics/pixa-pics.github.io/README.md

  * **Protect images.**
  * **Sanitizing private data before processing it remotely.**
  * **Staying on the front line of dropping cost as it is a FOSS.**
- * **Getting to openly fight what misses to be just great, while boring good exists.**
+ * **Getting to openly fight what misses being just great, while boring good exists.**
  * **Staying modern without paying anything for useless and toxic ultra-simplification tools.**